evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 It will display the combined Report in Jupyter notebook or Colab.

 {% hint style="info" %}
 **Raw data in visuals**.
-All visuals in Reports are aggregated by default.
-This helps reduce load time and Report size for larger datasets, even those with millions of rows.
-If you work with smaller datasets or samples, you can pass an [option to generate plots with raw data](../customization/report-data-aggregation.md).
+Visuals in the Reports are aggregated.
+This reduces load time and Report size for larger datasets, even with millions of rows.
+If you work with small datasets or samples, you can [generate plots with raw data](../customization/report-data-aggregation.md).
 {% endhint %}

 **Example 3**.
 To export the values computed inside the Report, export it as a Python dictionary.